STollenaar/simple-cluster/README.md

 3. Created terraform config for the minikube cluster and nginx deployment
 4. Created simple monitor script in bash
 5. Created simple monitor script in go
+6. Some cleanup

+## Visibility

+The Nginx service is made visible with the help of the Nodeport in our Minikube cluster.
+A Nodeport makes a particular port on a node of our Cluster visible to traffic outside the cluster (If this was deployed in a public facing network any internet traffic could stumble on it).
+The `minikube service nginx --url` command helps us fetch the actual local url such that we can view our website.

+Deploying on a different cluster the best practice approach would be by having an ingress controller help navigate traffic to our Nginx instance.